Irving Jensen's Survey of Bible (see his summary of Ruth online - page 392)

 Later when David organized and numbered the army at Mahanaim, Ittai was given command of a third part of the force, and seems to have enjoyed equal rank with Joab and Abishai (2Sa 18:2,5,12).

-She did not know if she was going to a cottage or if she would even have a place to lay her head, so total was her sweet surrender.
-This is reminiscent of Jesus' reply to those professed a desire to follow Him...
+Ruth did not know if she was going to a cottage or if she would even have a place to lay her head, so total was her sweet surrender.
+This is reminiscent of Jesus' reply to those who professed a desire to follow Him...

 Ruth was willing to follow Naomi wherever it led!